Airline (1998 TV series)

-Airline was a British fly on the wall television programme produced by LWT that showcases the daily happenings of passengers, ground workers and flight crew of Britannia Airways (series 1) and later EasyJet (from series 2).
+Airline is a British fly on the wall television programme produced by LWT that showcases the daily happenings of passengers, ground workers and flight crew of Britannia Airways (series 1) and later EasyJet (from series 2).

-The show was broadcast between March 1998 and January 2007 on ITV, was often repeated on ITV2 and aired in syndication on Pick (previously known as Sky Three and Pick TV), Sky Real Lives and, as of 4 February 2019, CBS Reality.
+The show was broadcast between 6 March 1998 and 19 January 2007 on ITV, was often repeated on ITV2 and aired in syndication on Sky Mix (previously known as Sky Three, Pick TV and Pick), Sky Real Lives and, as of 4 February 2019, CBS Reality.
 The programme's success sparked a US version of the series, following American low-cost airline Southwest Airlines.

 Production

 EasyJet were first approached about the possibility of filming during mid-1998, after the first series with Britannia Airways (filmed at Manchester Airport in 1997) was discontinued.
 The first series with EasyJet was broadcast in January 1999, and the programme continued with them until it was discontinued.
-In 2003 it was ITV's most popular factual programme.
+In 2003, it was ITV's most popular factual programme.
 The programme has been sold to many countries worldwide, including New Zealand, Australia, and Japan.

 Starting with the second series in 1999, the programme follows passengers and staff of EasyJet and Reed Aviation (the handling agents) including Manager: Graham Fraser; Check-in trouble-shooter: Jane Boulton; Check-in assistant: Katrina Leeder; Supervisors: Leo Jones, Brett Holland and Leanne Cheung, Dispatcher: Kevin Reardon; Captain: James McBride, Stewardess: Janey Stock and Stelios as well as many passengers.
 The series were originally set in Liverpool and Luton but later incorporated Belfast, Bristol and Newcastle airports.
 Airline was also occasionally filmed at Gatwick and Stansted airports.
 Tony Robinson and Veronika Hyks replaced Charlie Higson as voiceover.

 The programme also follows some passengers and staff on interesting journeys and during important moments in their lives.
 Wedding proposals, marriages, illnesses, business trips, reunions and once-in-a-lifetime experiences have all been filmed, both happy and sad, and one 2001 episode featured exclusively on the consequences the September 11 attacks had on EasyJet's operations at Luton.
 The programme also aims to educate the airline's passengers concerning its rules and regulations—some of the highlighted issues relate to missed check-in, incorrect travel documentation, and the carriage of prohibited items.